reiserm/midtools/docs/source/getting_started.rst

 The results are saved in a single HDF5-file per run.
 In general, a counter is added in case a run is reprocessed not to overwrite old results.
 We will only consider `full` trains, i.e., trains where all 16 AGIPD modules have been stored.
 Other trains are omitted.

-The structure of the HDF5-file is shown in the following table. :code:`npulses` is the total number of pulses. :code:`nq` is the number of q-values.
+The structure of the HDF5-file is shown in the following table. :code:`npulses` is the number of pulses per train and :code:`ntrains` is the number of trains. :code:`nq` is the number of q-values.
 :code:`nx, ny` are the pixel in `x`- and `y`-direction, respectively.

 .. csv-table:: results.h5-structure
         :header: "Path", "Type", "Content"
         :widths: 30, 5, 30

-        "average/azimuthal_intensity", "array(nq,2)", "averaged I(q), first column q, second I"
+        "average/azimuthal_intensity", "array(2,nq)", "averaged I(q), first column q, second I"
         "average/image_2d", "array(ny,nx)", "average 2D image of the entire run"
-        "identifiers/train_ids", "array(npulses)", "train_ids of full trains"
+        "identifiers/train_ids", "array(ntrains)", "train_ids of full trains"
-        "identifiers/train_indices", "array(npulses)", "train_indices of full trains"
+        "identifiers/train_indices", "array(ntrains)", "train_indices of full trains"
-        "pulse_resolved/azimuthal_intensity/I", "array(npulses,nq)", "I(q) for each pulse"
+        "pulse_resolved/azimuthal_intensity/I", "array(npulses x ntrains,nq)", "I(q) for each pulse"
         "pulse_resolved/azimuthal_intensity/q", "array(nq)", "q-values"
-        "pulse_resolved/xgm/energy", "array(npulses)", "XGM energy in micro Joule"
+        "pulse_resolved/xgm/energy", "array(ntrains,npulses)", "XGM energy in micro Joule"